-- The Native Companion prospect, northwest of Cloncurry in north-western Queensland, is CYU's primary exploration target for 2015 - Native Companion hosts extensive historic workings and geochemical anomalism over a 3.6km x 1.0km area and has potential to host significant copper-gold mineralisation - In early June 2015, CYU commenced a geophysical survey of 20 lines of dipole-dipole IP totalling 67 line-km.
-This survey is intended to delineate sulphide mineralisation associated with the known soil geochemical anomalies - Preliminary results from CYU's geophysical survey have demonstrated: - A strong relationship between chargeability/conductivity anomalies and known areas of copper mineralisation at surface - A number of other previously-unknown anomalous targets, including potential blind targets at depth - CYU is currently seeking tenders for the drilling program at Native Companion, scheduled to commence in midlate July.
+- CYU has commenced the next phase of exploration drilling at its Native Companion prospect, northwest of Cloncurry in north-western Queensland - Native Companion hosts extensive historic workings and geochemical anomalism over a 3.6km x 1.0km area and has potential to host significant copper-gold mineralisation - In July 2015, CYU completed a geophysical survey of 9 lines of dipole-dipole IP totalling 33 line-km.
+This survey demonstrated: - A strong relationship between chargeability and conductivity anomalies and known areas of copper mineralisation at surface - A number of other previously-unknown anomalous targets, including potential blind targets at depth. - CYU's latest drilling program has the following features: - An initial 10 drill holes (both RC and diamond) designed to test targets identified by the previous surface exploration and geophysics - This initial program carries a budget of \$580k across an estimated 2,650m of drilling to be undertaken - Higher-priority target holes will be drilled initially and the full extent of future drilling will depend on the results from these initial holes - Assay results from the initial drilling program are expected to become available from late August.

-The Board of Chinalco Yunnan Copper Resources Ltd (ASX:CYU) continues to focus on transforming the Company into a substantial mid-tier mining group, with a primary exploration focus in the Mount Isa region and the ongoing pursuit of project acquisition opportunities currently under review and negotiation - both locally and overseas.
+The Board of Chinalco Yunnan Copper Resources Ltd (ASX:CYU) continues to focus on transforming the Company into a substantial midtier copper producer, with a primary exploration focus in the Mount Isa region and the ongoing pursuit of project acquisition opportunities currently under review and negotiation - both locally and overseas.